francescogerardomarra/its/modulo26/4_security.md

 ## pom.xml
 **Spring Boot** provides a set of **starter** POMs that group related dependencies together for ease of use.
 These starter POMs allow you to import a whole set of dependencies that are commonly used together.

-**Spring Boot starters** simplify dependency management by providing predefined sets of commonly used libraries for specific functionalities (e.g., `spring-boot-starter-web` for web applications, `spring-boot-starter-data-jpa` for JPA, etc.).
+**Spring Boot starters** simplify dependency management by providing predefined sets of commonly used libraries for specific functionalities (e.g. `spring-boot-starter-web` for web applications, `spring-boot-starter-data-jpa` for JPA, etc.).

 Spring Boot provides a **BOM (Bill of Materials)** that ensures you're using compatible versions of dependencies including **starters**.
 You don't need to specify version numbers for Spring Boot dependencies if you're using the Spring Boot BOM.